bradyd-code-fellows-projects/lab-09-partner-presentation/README.md

 Your application must employ the following programming concepts:

-API/Auth server must be deployed
+1. API/Auth server must be deployed.
-Use of your API server to perform database operations Use of login/auth/acl to control access to your resources
+2. Use of your API server to perform database operations.
+3. Use of login/auth/acl to control access to your resources.